 Rethink VBS: Turbo-charge your plans and invitations (Part 1)

-In the past, a successful vacation Bible school (VBS) required only that the church change the sign to reflect the new dates and – voila! – people showed up.
-Now, churches find themselves competing with a myriad of sports events, school-sponsored camps and programs and other activities that fill the calendars of children – and of the adult volunteers who are key to making vacation Bible school exciting and even life changing.
+In the past, a successful vacation Bible school (VBS) required only that the church change the sign to reflect the new dates and — voila! — people showed up.
+However, churches find themselves competing with a myriad of sports events, school-sponsored camps and programs and other activities that fill the calendars of children and the adult volunteers who are key to making vacation Bible school exciting and even life changing.

 As your church prepares to spend hundreds, maybe thousands, of dollars to stage VBS, be ready to do the research, planning and preparing necessary to deliver a high quality event.
 In part 2 we will cover how to market it and make connections that will continue beyond VBS week.

 VBS planners can set themselves up for failure by not understanding how the dynamics of the community have changed.
 Do some homework to avoid costly mistakes.

 Set the right time slot.
 Young families' schedules during the summer have changed over the past 10 years.
 Children have more options for their time, and most parents work during the summer.
 While a morning slot may work in some communities, a program from 6 to 8 p.m., with supper included, may be better in others.
 This allows working parents to bring their children and broadens the volunteer base.
 However, do not assume one time slot or another will work better.
 Take the time to understand your community and the work patterns of young families.
 Ask potential volunteers (think widely here) — and the parents of children who may attend — what slot will work better for them.
 Consider, too, the ages of the children most likely to attend.
 While 8 p.m. is the end of the day for elementary-aged youngsters, it can be past bedtime for younger children.
 (If you have a morning VBS, consider offering an afternoon program or childcare for those youngsters whose parents will find a midday pickup difficult.)